-There's been a lot of change in many areas of audio entertainment, but turntables have remained remarkably the same since the 1970s, with many of the same brands – such as Denon, Rega, Thorens and NAD, considered the top in their class at the time – dominating to this day.
+There's been a lot of change in many areas of audio entertainment, but turntables have remained remarkably the same since the 1970s.
+In fact many of the same brands, such as Denon, Rega, Thorens and NAD which were considered the top in their class at the time, are still dominating to this day.

-However, CHOICE can't score the level of nostalgic satisfaction achieved when a record, fished from a milk crate at the back of the attic or garage after half a lifetime, is pulled out to reveal the liner notes and lyrics that are still remembered word for word.
+CHOICE can't score the level of nostalgic satisfaction achieved when a record, fished from a milk crate at the back of the attic or garage after half a lifetime, is pulled out to reveal the liner notes and lyrics that are still remembered word for word.
 But we can see how the latest models stack up.

 - Our testers have years of expertise in testing audio equipment and, unlike most reviewers, we don't rely on one individual's perception to rank products.